Frankdroid7/skyscanner_api/README.md

 ```

 Next, you must **initialise** your API key before calling any other available methods.
+You can get a Skyscanner API key from here: https://developers.skyscanner.net/docs/getting-started/authentication

 Initialise your **apiKey** like so:
 ```Dart
   final _scannerApi = SkyScannerApi()..initializeApiKey(apiKey: 'apiKey');